Personal Protective Equipment — General Requirements (29 CFR 1926.95)

 During an OSHA inspection, PPE compliance is one of the fastest things to assess — inspectors can see whether workers are wearing hard hats and safety glasses from a distance.
 The document review focuses on the hazard assessment:

-- Workers wearing appropriate PPE for the tasks being performed
+- Workers wearing appropriate PPE for their tasks during the walkaround

-- Condition of PPE in use — cracked hard hats, scratched lenses, expired equipment
+- Condition of PPE in use — cracked hard hats, scratched safety glasses

 Get Your PPE Hazard Assessment Documented Today

-The OSHA Defense Documentation System includes PPE hazard assessment templates, training record forms, and Subpart E-specific checklist items — covering every PPE documentation requirement inspectors evaluate on construction sites.
+The OSHA Defense Documentation System includes hazard assessment templates, training documentation forms, and PPE-specific items in the pre-inspection checklist covering Subpart E requirements.

 Check My Documentation Readiness